 The value of a jury trial lies in the diversity of perspectives it offers.
 Depending on the issue at hand in your case, it's important to evaluate whether it's beneficial to have a judge decide.
 The decision should be based on what would best serve your case.

 Once you make that determination, then you can figure out who's in the best position from your perspective to be the trier of fact, to listen to the evidence, and to make the ultimate decision whether your client is innocent or guilty of a particular charge or charges.
-Most of the time, it's going to be a jury.
-If it is a judge, it's usually going to be some sort of a legal issue probably.
+Most of the time, it will be a jury.
+If it's a judge, it's usually going to be some sort of legal issue, probably.

 You also have to realize that just because you might want a judge to hear the case versus a jury, the prosecutors may want something else.
 The prosecutors who represent the People of the State of California also have the right to have a jury trial.
-So, when it comes to a criminal case, if a defendant has a right to have a jury trial, does the prosecutor?
+So, when it comes to a criminal case, does the defendant have the right to a jury trial, and does the prosecutor?

-In order to waive a jury and have a judge decide the case, we call that a court trial.
+To waive a jury and have a judge decide the case, we refer to it as a court trial.
 What you're going to have to have is both the prosecutor and the defense attorney for the defendant agreeing to have that court trial.
 This agreement is usually formalized in a written document.
-The defendant is going to have to be admonished that they're giving up the right to have a jury trial.
-This admonishment is a formal warning from the judge, ensuring the defendant understands the implications of their decision.
+The defendant will have to be admonished that they're giving up the right to a jury trial.
+This admonishment, a formal warning from the judge, ensures the defendant fully understands the implications of their decision and is making it voluntarily.

-They're actually going to have to agree to it on the criminal record so they don't have some sort of an appeal later, saying they got cheated.
+They're actually going to have to agree to it on the criminal record, so they don't have some sort of appeal later, claiming they were cheated.
 A judge should never have decided the case.
 We should have let a jury decide that case.

 Determining Whether Waiving Jury Trial is in Your Best Interest

 I always like to have a jury.
 I think jurors do know what they're doing.
 I do think juries decide cases the right way.
-I think our American Justice System is one of the best in the world and having that jury right is so important.
+I believe our American Justice System is one of the best in the world, and having a jury right is extremely important.

 So, I would very rarely tell anyone to waive it.
-I have had cases where I've done it, but it has to make sense under the circumstances.
-I have to make sure that my client and I really think that it's the best move.
+I've had cases where I've done it, but it has to make sense under the specific circumstances.
+I need to ensure that my client and I are in agreement that it's the best move.
 Then, we can proceed to do the jury trial waiver and let the judge decide the case.

 Usually, court trials go much quicker than jury trials because judges can hear certain things that juries can't.
-Judges can really weave through the evidence pretty quickly and make a decision.
+Judges can quickly sift through the evidence and make a decision.

 So, if you are going to have a judge trial versus a jury trial, your case will go much quicker.
 It'll be much smoother and more efficient.
-However, the only problem with it is, a lot of times, you're just getting yourself convicted quicker and going to end up in jail or prison faster.
+However, the only problem with it is that you often end up being convicted more quickly and will end up in jail or prison sooner.
 This is because judges can make decisions more swiftly than juries, and their decisions are often more predictable.
 So, make sure before you waive that right to a jury, you make an informed decision with the counsel of your criminal defense attorney.